weboutright/BOOKING-API-DEMO/README.md

    - **IMPORTANT**: Update the `CALENDAR_ID` at the top of the script with your calendar ID
    - Save the project (Ctrl+S or Cmd+S)

-4. **Enable Google Calendar API** ⚠️ **IMPORTANT STEP**
+4. **Enable Google Calendar API v3** ⚠️ **CRITICAL STEP**
    - In your Apps Script project, click on "Services" (+ icon) in the left sidebar
-   - Search for "Google Calendar API"
+   - Search for "**Google Calendar API**" (this is the Calendar API v3)
-   - Click on it and then click "Add"
+   - Select it from the list and click "Add"
+   - **Note**: The identifier shown will be "Calendar" - this is correct!
-   - This gives your script permission to access Google Calendar
+   - This enables the Google Calendar API v3 for your script

 5. **Test Calendar Access**
-   - In the Apps Script editor, run any function (like `debugCalendar`)
+   - In the Apps Script editor, run the `debugCalendar()` function from the dropdown
-   - You'll be prompted to authorize the script
+   - You'll be prompted to authorize the script if not already done
-   - Click "Review permissions" → "Advanced" → "Go to [Your Project Name]"
+   - Click "Review permissions" → "Advanced" → "Go to [Your Project Name]" → "Allow"
-   - Click "Allow" to grant calendar access
+   - Check the "Executions" tab to see the results - should show "Calendar API v3 working!"
    - This step is crucial - without it, your script can't access the calendar!

 6. **Deploy as Web App**